This is the featured image of the Add Interest to Drum Loops With Reverb blog article.

 Reverb is one of the most versatile effects out there.
 You can use it as an insert effect, on a return bus, and in many other creative ways.
 It gives space, depth, color, and many other attributes to every processed audio.
-In this tutorial, we will show you how to use it in one of the most creative and interesting ways.
+This tutorial will show you how to use it in one of the most creative and exciting ways.
+We will start by opening a previously made project within our SoundBridge: DAW.
+This project contains a simple sequence with all elements of a full mix.

 For the sake of this tutorial, we will concentrate on one particular element: the drum loop.
 Let's hear how it sounds.